 INTEL is a unique crisis committee with distinctive mechanics characterized by diplomacy and sabotage.
 The committee consists of two types of delegates: government delegates are responsible for driving the diplomacy in the committee, while a different class of delegates—those representing intelligence agencies—are able to run an underground network of spies and resources free from government influence.
 Should they choose to, intelligence delegates can sabotage or aid government operations, both domestic and abroad, while governments negotiate events in the public eye.
-INTEL consists of nine countries, with one government delegate and one intelligence delegate each, and three blocs—the Western, Eastern, and neutral blocs.
+INTEL consists of ten countries, with one government delegate and one intelligence delegate each.
 As the conflict progresses and crises arise, intelligence agencies will have to work in the shadows to create favourable—or unfavourable—conditions for their respective governments.
 Meanwhile, governments will be tasked with maintaining the global order and keeping tensions at bay while exerting their own influence worldwide.

 As a continuous crisis committee, the Intelligence Crisis Committee is most appropriate for experienced delegates.
-Position papers are mandatory and must be submitted by January 28th, 2022, at 23:59 PST.
+Position papers are mandatory and must be submitted by January 12th, 2024, at 23:59 PT.
 More information about position papers specific to this committee can be found on page 3 of the Background Guide.

 You can contact the Director at firstname.lastname@example.org.
 Any questions regarding the committee or its debate procedures will be answered by email.
 Position papers must also be submitted to this address.